yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

      */
     func login(completion: @escaping (Result<TokenResponse, Error>) -> Void) {
          // If login fails after registration, it may be due to y.at still being in
-        // closed Alpha.
+        // closed Beta.
 Each registration must be manually approved by an admin
         // before you can continue.
         let details = LoginRequest(password: password, email: email) UserAuthenticationAPI.login(body: details) { (result) in